+If the NISSAN Vehicle Immobilizer System is malfunctioning, the light will remain on while the ignition switch is placed in the ON position.
 If the light still remains on and/or the engine will not start, seek service for the NISSAN Vehicle Immobilizer System as soon as possible.
 Please bring all registered keys that you have.
 It is recommended that you visit a NISSAN dealer for this service.